top of page

 3. Clean Your Gutters and Downspouts

 A clogged gutter can cause water to back up and seep under shingles.
-Before storm season:
+Since Tallahassee, FL is full of beautiful trees they do add additional roof and gutter maintenance.

 • Remove leaves and debris from gutters